fpclass/lecture22/README.md

-# Lecture: Sequential composition (cont.)
+# Lecture: Sequential composition

-Code shown in the CS141 lecture on sequential composition (cont.)
+Code shown in the CS141 lecture on sequential composition.